Avoiding Neck and Shoulder Pain and Carpal Tunnel When Using a Treadmill Desk

 The Ergonomic Keyboard

 There are several so-called “ergonomic keyboard” models on the market.
 Probably the best known is the Microsoft Natural Ergonomic Keyboard 4000.
-It’s a step up from a flat keyboard, but anyone looking for a true upgrade should check out our Editors’ Pick for treadmill desk users, the Freestyle2 ergonomic keyboard by Kinesis.
+It’s a step up from a flat keyboard, but anyone looking for a true upgrade should check out our Editors’ Picks for treadmill desk users, the Freestyle2 ergonomic keyboard by Kinesis and the Matias Ergo Pro Ergonomic Keyboard.

 The Freestyle2 is literally split down the middle.
 The left and right halves can be separated by up to 9 inches.
 This keyboard is brilliant for working while sitting, standing or walking because it allows the chest to remain open with the shoulders further back, dramatically reducing that insidious hunched-over posture.
 In addition, Freestyle sells an add-on kit that enables the keyboard halves to be “tented up” 5, 10 or 15 degrees, to reduce pronation and bring the wrists back to a more neutral position.